adjust/android_sdk/README.md

 Depending on the `android:launchMode` setting of your Activity in the `AndroidManifest.xml` file, information about the `deep_link` parameter content will be delivered to the appropriate place in the Activity file.
 For more information about the possible values of the `android:launchMode` property, check [the official Android documentation][android-launch-modes].

-There are two possible places in which information about the deep link content will be delivered to your desired Activity via `Intent` object - either in the Activity's `onCreate` or `onNewIntent` method.
-After the app has launched and one of these methods is triggered, you will be able to get the actual deeplink passed in the `deep_link` parameter in the click URL.
-You can then use this information to do some additional logic in your app.
+There are two places within your desired Activity where information about the deep link content will be delivered via the `Intent` object--either in the Activity's `onCreate` or `onNewIntent` methods.
+Once your app has launched and one of these methods has been triggered, you will be able to get the actual deep link passed in the `deep_link` parameter in the click URL.
+You can then use this information to conduct some additional logic in your app.

 You can extract the deep link content from these two methods like this: